SystemsApproach/security/intro.rst

 some prefix from an autonomous system that has no such route.
 Thus, securing BGP has likewise proven to be a multi-decade, incremental task.

+This is by no means a complete history of Internet security but it gives some sense of the scope of the problems faced.
+Some further perspective on this history, and the factors that contributed to Internet's lack of security, can be found in the following series of articles from the Washington Post.

 .. admonition:: Further Reading